jpransxdev/HP-Spectre-X360-13-Early-2019-Hackintosh/README.md

 * Type-C to HDMI is bugged. (probably need to inject EDID)
 * FaceTime

-# Anything else?
+### Anything else?
 * Should ditch fakepciid for an SSDT if it's even needed.

+#Patch Your DSDT!
+Press F4 to dump DSDT from Clover.

-Apply DSDT Patches from this repo.
+Apply all DSDT Patches from this repo.
+Use latest MaciASL otherwise you get compilation errors.
-Search DSDT for PS2K and replace device.
+Search your DSDT for PS2K and replace device.
 ```
                 Device (PS2K) //Keyboard
                 {